Wildtypers/VTOLFixedWingDrone/README.md

 # VTOLFixedWingDrone
 © 2026 Kelvin Huang.
 All rights reserved.
 Unauthorized copying, modification, or redistribution of this project is strictly prohibited.

-# VTOLFixedWingDrone
-© 2026 Kelvin Huang.
-All rights reserved.
-Unauthorized copying, modification, or redistribution of this project is strictly prohibited.

 This project is a hybrid VTOL (Vertical Takeoff and Landing) fixed-wing drone designed to combine the hovering and vertical takeoff capabilities of a multirotor with the efficiency and high-speed forward flight of a fixed-wing aircraft.
 The drone is intended as a platform for experimental hybrid flight dynamics, autonomous operation, and advanced drone control techniques.

 Key features: